 What is meditation?

 There are hundreds of different “types” of meditation and you may have heard of some of the most common.
 These include mindfulness meditation, transcendental meditation, yoga nidra, vipassana meditation, guided meditations and visualisations.
-These types of meditation vary tremendously in their techniques and outcomes and different forms of meditative practices are associated with different patterns of brain activity.
-While there are many similarities and while they most commonly branch from the same evolutionary tree of “meditation” as a whole, it is often improper to group them all together and simply speak of “meditation” as referring to them all as different meditations will garner different levels of calm, insight, compassion, wisdom and impact on our mental health.
-Again, think of exercise and how not all “exercise” is equal in all ways.
+These types of meditation vary tremendously in their techniques and outcomes and different forms of meditative practices are associated with different skilful mental states and different patterns of brain activity.
+While there are many similarities and while they mostly branch from the same evolutionary tree of meditation as a whole, different meditations will cultivate different mental states and so different levels of calm, insight, compassion, wisdom and impact on our mental health.
+Again, think of exercise and how not all exercise is equal in all ways.

 Perhaps most common of all in our western context are mindfulness meditations.
 These meditations focus our attention on aspects of reality that are based in the present moment, for example, our breath, bodily sensations, or our experience of awareness itself.
 They are essentially based on the theory that much of our experience is tied up in thoughts that are based in either the future or the past.
 Thoughts like, “what am I going to have for dinner” and “I shouldn’t have done it like that”.
 We get caught in these thought patterns and struggle to come back to the present moment, which is where life is really happening.
 For a lot of our lives we are actually absent, stuck inside our own minds.
 By practicing mindfulness we train ourselves to come back to the present, time and time again, widening our awareness as we go.
 Amazingly, when we do this the result is always greater understanding, acceptance, love, and the desire to relieve suffering and bring joy.

-For decades now (in the west), meditation has been shown to help restore mental health and well-being.
-Numerous scientific studies and peer-reviewed articles have been conducted and published.
-These studies have shown that meditation, and particularly mindfulness meditation (which is the most common study subject) has many benefits for us.
-These include but are not limited to:
+For decades now (in the west), meditation has been shown to help to benefit many aspects of health and well-being.
+Numerous scientific studies and peer-reviewed articles have shown that meditation, has significant benefits for us.
+Here are some examples:

 -